jjackson-eco/mammal_weather_lifehistory/README.md

 <img src="./plots/mam_raw/mam_years.jpeg" width="800" />

-Crucially, each record comes with a set of coordinate for the studies location.
+Crucially, each record comes with a set of coordinates for the study's location.
 This will allow us to link changes in vertebrate abundance to changes in weather variables globally.
 This is not always in reference to a specific population location, but instead gives the user a general idea about the locality of the abundance record.

 ![](./plots/mam_raw/mam_locations.jpeg)